MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-divide-function-operator.md

 ms.date: 08/13/2021
 ---

-# DIVIDE function vs divide operator (/) in DAX
+# DIVIDE function vs. divide operator (/) in DAX

-As a data modeler, when you write a DAX expression to divide a numerator by a denominator, you can choose to use the [DIVIDE](/dax/divide-function-dax) function or the divide operator (/ - forward slash).
+As a data modeler, when you write a DAX expression to divide a numerator by a denominator, you can choose to use the [DIVIDE](../divide-function-dax.md) function or the divide operator (/ - forward slash).

 When using the DIVIDE function, you must pass in numerator and denominator expressions.
 Optionally, you can pass in a value that represents an _alternate result_.